ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

 # Problems
 ## Keymap
 - Cheatsheet
-- A good percent of the time when I try to type - it comes out ' h'.
+- **A good percent of the time when I try to type - it comes out ' h'.
 Figure out why this is.
-Do I release the raise key too soon?
+Do I release the raise key too soon?**
      - I saw something about changing the TAPPING_TERM for a single key.
 Maybe this could help?
 - In general I prefer my right hand to do things like navigation.
 Things that I can do there instead of with the mouse.
 But my left hand is useful for things I do in combination with the mouse (copy/paste, save, new tab, close tab, screenshot, volume controls) and I want to make sure those stay one handed.
-- I rarely use the LALT key under my right thumb.
+- **I rarely use the LALT key under my right thumb.** Also, this key doesn't have a second function.
+Maybe backspace or delete?
+Or another tab?
 - By combining ctl and tab on the same key I can't use that key combo.
-- The auto uppercase timing is too short.
-I tend to hit keys longer and end up with a lot of accidental caps.
-Try increasing 50 ms or so.
 - It would be very nice to have an auto repeat of my thumb backspace, but I won't give up the number shortcut.
-Maybe a double tap and hold could be auto repeat.
+Maybe a double/triple tap and hold could be auto repeat.
-- Autoshift also gets in the way of holding down the jk keys in vim.
-I miss that the most and I'm not sure I use the autoshift feature anyway.
-I instinctually reach for the shift key.
-But I think I could train myself to use it.
-But I don't have any other use for the shift keys then right now and they work well as ().
     - Create a key that turns autoshift on/off.
 - Would like shrug emoticon `¯\_(ツ)_/¯`
     - Had to enable Unicode in rules.mk.
 But that resulted in:
     ` * The firmware size is approaching the maximum - 27996/28672 (676 bytes free)`
     - Probably better way is to map to a hyper combo and use AutoKey
+- I have problems finding the special characters still.
+Maybe it would be better to have them in more unique locations that are memorable.
+- I can't use the windows key or function keys while on Windows (or anytime, but that's when I miss it).
+- My pinky gets too tired hitting backspace all the time.
+Remap this to something else.
+- I use - quite a bit.
+I wonder if I could have it on my default layer somewhere.
+Maybe LALT or BKSP.
+    - Will try backspace first and see how that goes.
+But LALT might be better as I don't already have muscle memory for that one.

 ## Shortcuts to learn
 - ctrl-backspace deletes a word.
 I think Textblade makes use of this and other similar ones.